Skip to content

 Visibility

-Repositories are either public or private with respect to your BSR server (either the public BSR server at https://buf.build or a private server at a custom domain owned by your organization).
+Repositories are either public or private with respect to your BSR instance (either the public BSR instance at https://buf.build or a private server at a custom domain owned by your organization).
 Visibility maps out as follows:

 Repository Public BSR Private BSR